capULB/uv-tools/content/en/about/index.md

 description: What is UV Tool Guide?
 ---

 _UV Tools Guide_ is a reference card for creating content in Université Virtuelle (UV), official e-learning plateform of ULB (Université libre de Bruxelles).
 L'UV is based on [Moodle][moodle], version 4.
-Designed for teachers, educators and trainers, it provides info about Moodle ressources and activities and what tool to use according to the pedagogical goal to achieve.
-It also mentions the [Bloom taxonomic levels][bloom] that can be reached when using the different tools.
+This table is designed for teachers, educators and trainers, it provides info about Moodle ressources and activities and what tool to use according to the pedagogical goal to achieve with mentions the [Bloom taxonomic levels][bloom] that can be reached when using the different tools.

 An idea of [Joyce Seitzinger](https://twitter.com/catspyjamasnz) of [Eastern Institute of Technology](https://www.eit.ac.nz/) (NZ).
 Adapted in May 2020 for Moodle 3.x by [Nicolas Martignoni][nm], based on work on version 2 by [Gavin Henrick](https://twitter.com/ghenrick).
 Adapted in April 2024 for Université Virtuelle (ULB) on Moodle 4.x by Centre d'appui pédagogique ([CAP](https://www.ulb.be/fr/l-ulb-et-l-ecole/cap-centre-d-appui-pedagogique)).